Last Updated on 25/08/2025

 b.
 Optimizing Company Profiles Across Social Platforms

-Next, optimizing–which goes beyond a high-quality profile picture, cover photos, and contact information (though they are also crucial).
-Your profile should let people know what you do–the kind of company and products/services you offer.
-Plus, a well-optimized profile also helps you rank on search results on the platforms.
+Your profile should let people know what you do – the kind of company and products or services you offer.
+Additionally, a well-optimized profile also helps you rank higher in search results on these platforms.

 Leverage the featured section on your LinkedIn profile to highlight your key products, services, case studies, and testimonials.

-BROWNIE TIP: Ensure the LinkedIn company page has a clear value proposition and a CTA like “Contact Us” or “Download Whitepaper.”
+BROWNIE TIP: Ensure the LinkedIn company page has a clear value proposition and a call-to-action (CTA) such as “Contact Us” or “Download Whitepaper.”

 The same goes for X and Facebook—pin tweets about your most valuable offer or success stories.
 Use Facebook’s ‘Service‘ and ‘About‘ sections and the ‘CTA‘ buttons.